 For Facebook pages, the Insights section is a treasure of information.
 Here you can find detailed metrics not only on your general audience, but also on the performance of individual videos.
 Key metrics to monitor include:

 - Coverage (Reach): How many unique people have seen your video.
-Distinguishes between organic cover (not for a fee) and a fee.
+Distinguishes between organic cover (not paid) and payable.
 High coverage indicates that your video has reached a wide audience.

 - Video Views (Video Views): The total number of times your video has been started, usually with a minimum threshold (e.g. 3 seconds).
 This can be divided into organic and paid views.